RubixML/ML/README.md

 $estimator = new AdaBoost(new ExtraTreeClassifier(3), 100, 0.1, 0.5, 1e-2);
 ```

+#### References:
+ >- Y. Freund et al. (1996).
+A Decision-theoretic Generalization of On-line Learning and an Application to Boosting.
+ >- J. Zhu et al. (2006).
+Multi-class AdaBoost.

 ### Classification Tree
 A binary tree-based classifier that minimizes gini impurity to greedily construct a decision tree for classification.